 Here are some trusted recommendations on equipment as well as resources rooted in Positive Reinforcement.
 Keep the fun going!

-When people ask us what equipment to use on their puppy or adult dog, we always recommend a flat collar and harness combination.
+When people ask us what equipment to use for their puppy or adult dog, we always recommend a flat collar and harness combination.
 The goal is to not cause any discomfort on your pup.
 Walking your dog on a harness ensures better control and a more comfortable walk for your dog.
-We do not endorse the use of any prong collars.
+We do not endorse the use of prong, choke or other corrective collars.

 Here are some recommended harnesses: